vaibhavcode26/Coding-Raja-Technology/README.md

-# Coding-Raja-Technologies - Internship
+# Coding-Raja-Technologies - Music Player
-In this Internship I was assigned to these tasks.
+In this Internship I was assigned to make a music player web application.